omran95/chatroom/README.md

   - `room`: creates rooms and handles messages.
   - `subscriber`: maintains Kafka subscriber topics for each room in a Redis cluster.

+- Traefik for efficient HTTP reverse proxying and load balancing
 - gRPC for low-latency and high-throughput inter-service communication.
   - with retry (Exponential backoff with jitter), timeout, and circuit breaker.
 - Graceful shutdown.